Providing Precision Torque Calibration Systems & Services Since 1968

 - In 2009, Roland L. Leclerc, founder and President of AKO passes away and the business is passed down to his wife Doris Leclerc who continues to grow the business.

 - In 2012, the Torque Specialties Division and Testing Division of AKO have grown into separate entities and AKO moves to a new and expanded facility at 50 Baker Hollow Rd. in Windsor, CT.
 The Testing Division of AKO becomes Enfield Testing and Balancing and remains in the facility in Enfield, CT.
-This gives each company the additional room necessary to grow.
+Providing each company the additional room necessary to grow in their respective fields.

-- In, 2015, AKO receives its ISO/IEC 17025:2005 Accreditation from Perry Johnson Laboratory Accreditation in the disciplines of mechanical, dimensional, mass, force, and weighing.
+- In, 2015, AKO receives its ISO/IEC 17025:2005 Accreditation from Perry Johnson Laboratory Accreditation, Inc. (PJLA) in the disciplines of mechanical, dimensional, mass, force, and weighing.

 - In 2017, AKO develops an inline torque transducer test system for in-house calibrations of high-capacity torque transducers with a capacity capability increased to 100000 lbf∙ft.
 This system can test high-capacity torque transducers from any manufacturer and decreases turnaround time while maintaining high precision accuracy.

-- In 2019, AKO receives its ISO/IEC 17025:2017 Accreditation from Perry Johnson Laboratory Accreditation in the disciplines of mechanical, dimensional, mass, force, and weighing, the newest industry standard.
+- In 2019, AKO receives its ISO/IEC 17025:2017 Accreditation from Perry Johnson Laboratory Accreditation, Inc. (PJLA) in the disciplines of mechanical, dimensional, mass, force, and weighing, bringing AKO up to newest industry standard in accreditation.

 - In 2021, the PRO series Torque Testing Systems are introduced with state-of-the-art mechanical upgrades along with the TorqCal PRO software package, the successor to TorqCal2000.
 TorqCal PRO offers an improved user experience while maintaining AKO’s high standard of excellence.

-- In 2021, AKO delivers the first PRO series Torque Testing System, a fastener testing system, featuring the new TorqCal PRO software, built and delivered to Stanley Black and Decker.
+- In 2021, AKO delivers the first PRO series Torque Testing System featuring the new TorqCal PRO software, motor control system, and modular design.